 At 31 December 2018 and 2017, the Fund is not directly exposed to any material currency risk.
 The Fund is however indirectly exposed to currency risk through the investments held by the Subsidiary.
-The investment held by the Subsidiary as at 31 December 2018 and 31 December 2017 are denominated in Russian Rouble ("RUB").
+The investments held by the Subsidiary as at 31 December 2018 and 31 December 2017 are denominated in Russian Rouble ("RUB") and Ukrainian Hryvnia ("UAH").